open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 This can be assumed if it is statically derived from application code or configuration.
 Wherever possible, the real destination names after resolving logical or aliased names SHOULD be used.
 If the destination name is dynamic, such as a [conversation ID](#conversations) or a value obtained from a `Reply-To` header, it SHOULD NOT be used for the span name.
-In these cases, an artificial destination name that best expresses the destination, or a generic, static fallback like `"(temporary)"` for [temporary destinations](#temporary-destinations) SHOULD be used instead.
+In these cases, an artificial destination name that best expresses the destination, or a generic, static fallback like `"(anonymous)"` for [anonymous destinations](#temporary-and-anonymous-destinations) SHOULD be used instead.anonymous

 The values allowed for `<operation name>` are defined in the section [Operation names](#operation-names) below.
 If the format above is used, the operation name MUST match the `messaging.operation` attribute defined for message consumer spans below.